-In coastal Bowen, we treated ourselves to a film at the vintage cinema which famously premiered the Baz Luhrmann film Australia which was filmed in the local area.
+Drop into coastal Bowen and treat yourself to a film at the vintage cinema which famously premiered the Baz Luhrmann film ‘Australia’, filmed in the local area.

 We met the owner and ended up enjoying a fascinating private tour with him.
 He even asked us to sign the visitors’ book alongside the likes of Hugh Jackman and Nicole Kidman!

-In pretty Tin Can Bay, we stood at dawn in the estuary water to feed wild estuarine dolphins at the Barnacles Dolphin Centre.
+In pretty Tin Can Bay, stand at dawn in the estuary water to feed wild dolphins at the Barnacles Dolphin Centre.

-We enjoyed endless beachcombing walks and learnt how to surf at Coolum Beach.
+Enjoy endless beach-combing walks and learn how to surf at Coolum Beach.

-Our detours inland explored the green rolling scenery and pretty waterfalls of the Atherton Tablelands.
+A detour inland takes you through the green rolling scenery and pretty waterfalls of the Atherton Tablelands.
 We chanced across a tea plantation where we watched a family of tree kangaroos playing for hours.

-Passing through the charming town of Maryborough we enjoyed the quirky Mary Poppins festival.
+Pass through the charming town of Maryborough.
+If you’re lucky, you can check out the quirky Mary Poppins Festival, held in winter.

-We drove into the outback to the gem towns of Sapphire and Emerald where we went fossicking – successfully – for sapphires.
+Drive into the outback to the gem towns of Sapphire and Emerald where you can go fossicking for sapphires.

 The incredible starry nights of the clear skies of the outback is something that our family will never forget.

 A road trip along Australia’s East Coast will please all travellers.